 - 1. If you have an injury involving free flowing blood, you must leave the field immediately and may not return until the flow of blood has stopped.
 Clean affected weapons and equipment before use. - 2.
-If there is an incident where you think you may have been concussed, you must leave the field immediately, and may not return to combat activities of any type until cleared to do so by a healthcare professional.
-The signs and symptoms of suspected concussion can be found in Concussion in Sport Group's Concussion Recognition Tool.
+If the injury involves a suspected concussion, the fighter must leave the field and cannot participate in combat until they have been cleared of potential concussion.
+The fighter should be assessed against Concussion in Sport Group's Concussion Recognition Tool, and referred to a healthcare professional as appropriate.